5 of the Biggest Spiders in Virginia

 Southern house spider

-Southern house spiders often get mistaken for brown recluses due to their similar colors and size.
+Southern house spiders often get misidentified as brown recluses due to their similar colors and size.

 Scientific NameSizeDanger to Humans

-The southern house spider is a brown spider with a rather long, bulbous abdomen.
-Most of its total length comes from long legs, especially in the case of males.
-Still, both males and females can reach about 2 inches across in size, and they are known for taking up residence in the small crevices inside of homes.
+The Southern house spider is a brown spider with a long, bulbous abdomen.
+However, most of its total length comes from its long legs, especially true of males.
+Still, both males and females can reach about 2 inches across in size, and they are known for taking up residence in the small crevices inside homes.

-These spiders have a reputation for being aggressive, but the truth is that they don’t always recognize larger animals, like humans, due to their poor sight.
-They won’t bite humans in most cases.
-If you handle and bother one, they may deliver a mildly painful bite that can linger for days in rare cases.
+These spiders have a reputation for being aggressive, but they won’t bite humans in most cases.
+However, if handled or disturbed, this species may deliver a mildly painful bite.

 4. Black and Yellow Garden Spider